-Employment claims are complex, with little prospect of recovering the legal costs incurred in defending them.
-Awards to employees can often be substantial.
-It’s therefore worth taking the time to get things right.
+Employment claims are complex, and there is little prospect of recovering the legal costs incurred in defending them.
+Awards to employees can often be substantial, so it’s therefore worth taking the time to get things right.

-You must act fairly and reasonably, whilst ensuring compliance with any relevant terms of the employment contract and likewise make sure you do not discriminate unlawfully when you dismiss an employee.
+You must act fairly and reasonably while ensuring compliance with any relevant terms of the employment contract and likewise ensure that you do not discriminate unlawfully when you dismiss an employee.

 What are the fair reasons for dismissal?